 Making change happen: corporate volunteers’ impact in sustainable development

-On 5 December 2014, join us at the United Nations Headquarters in New York to celebrate the power and potential of corporate volunteering to better the world!
+On 5 December 2014, at the United Nations Headquarters in New York UNV celebrated the power and potential of corporate volunteering to better the world

 The United Nations International Volunteer Day for Economic and Social Development (IVD), observed every 5 December, was established by the United Nations General Assembly through Resolution 40/212 of 17 December 1985.
 IVD is to commend volunteerism in all its facets and to pay a special tribute to people's participation in making a difference locally, nationally and globally.

 To mark IVD 2014 in New York, the United Nations Volunteers (UNV) programme gathered a group of volunteers, corporate volunteering actors, volunteer-involving organizations, and other stakeholders to bring to the attention of the international community the commitment of private sector to positively impact the implementation of the post-2015 sustainable development agenda through corporate volunteering.